Countries: Madagascar, Niger, South Sudan

 Services: Technical Assistance, Capacity Development

-Technical Expertise: Health Supply Chain Management, Universal Health Coverage, Immunization, Newborn and Child Health
+Technical Expertise: Health Supply Chain Management, Health Systems Strengthening, Immunization, Newborn and Child Health

 JSI has long been a leader in supporting routine immunization strengthening in countries around the world, including capacity building, cold chain and logistics management, implementation of routine immunization (RI) strengthening activities, and new vaccine introduction.